pglen/pyedpro/pyedpro/README.md

  This (above) list is an extract, please see git log for complete history.

+ Pyedpro now is working good on the Mac.
+I installed homebrew, and got it to work.
+It was not a trivial excersize, as the Mac pygobject did not do half of the stuff as the Linux version did.
+No async anything, segmentation faults everywhere. (which python is not suppose to have) So added new async subsystem with threads, and cleaned out a lot of parts.
+The font rendering was messed up, but got fixed by replacing pango's get_pixel_size() with get_size() / PANGO_UNIT.
+[Suspect int vs float accuracy issues]

   Pyedpro now has buffer diff.
 Right clicking on the file's tab header presents a menu.
 One may select the diff source, the diff destination (or target).
 When the source and target is selected, a diff window slides in from the right.
 The diff window presents